 - MMS Performance – With conventional GSM modems, MMS performance is limited by the mode switching required to switch between data and SMS channels.
 There are no mode switching delays mixing SMS and MMS traffic on Android devices.

 - Multiple Modems – USB connectivity (and driver quality or lack thereof) is a major limitation for systems with multiple conventional GSM modems.
-For Android phones, the NowSMS server connects to the Android phones over WiFi, providing far greater performance for NowSMS to simultaneously control multiple modems.
+For Android phones, the NowSMS server connects to the Android phones over WiFi or cellular data, providing far greater performance for NowSMS to simultaneously control multiple modems.
 Modems can even be located in different physical locations to maximize signal strength.
-(The NowSMS server communicates over WiFi to a new app running on the Android phone.)
+(The NowSMS server communicates over WiFi or cellular data to an app running on the Android phone.)

 1.)
 Android Phone running one of the following Android versions: